 A tractional retinal detachment is part of the many complications of PDR and is shrinking scar tissue that tugs at the retina.
 If you experience a tractional detached retina, you will be scheduled promptly for a procedure to reattach the retina.
 Some guidelines show that type 2 diabetics in particular can reduce their chance of severe vision loss and the need for vitrectomy surgery by about 50 percent when proliferative diabetic retinopathy is treated before it reaches a high-risk stage.

 The most effective diabetic retinopathy programs will take a holistic approach, focusing on patient education, behavior change, and effective disease management strategies in addition to the provision of annual dilated exams and high quality, affordable treatment, when required.
 Increased cooperation between the diabetes care and ophthalmic communities is essential to preventing the impending epidemic of vision loss due to diabetic retinopathy and the other possible pathologies that may occur.

 Roger T. Adler, MD is Bond Eye Associates’ Retina Specialist.
-They are accepting new patients in all three of their locations: Peoria, Pekin and Canton, IL.
-Please call 309-692-2020 to schedule an appointment.
+He is accepting new patients in both of their locations: Peoria, and Pekin, IL.
+Please call 309-692-2020 or click here to schedule an appointment.